yodrew/yodrew.github.io/_pages/air.md

 I built silencers into window recesses on two occasions.
 They were simpler and more effective than I hoped.
 They swallowed up sound.
 The window, open at one end, provided one face of the box.
 The thick wall provided 4 sides.
 Boards against the inside of security bars formed the box's outer face, about 20cm from the glass.
 Shredded fabric insulation lined the box.
 This technique disables the window as a light source.
 It is a temporary solution.
 It works if you have other windows you can uncover during transition days.

 The design below is a zig-zag channel through insulation inside a wooden box with a hole at each end.
 Each hole has 4 possible locations: face, sides, or end.
-Cut a circle for ducting or fan, a slot for a helix vent.
+Cut a circle for ducting or fan, a slot for a universal vent.
 The fan mount adapts to all 4 locations, inside or out.

 The box is lined with porous non-toxic insulation. clean wool, shredded fabric, wood fiber could all work.
 Note, the shredded fabric and wood fiber I've tried had faint smells that I disliked.